nens/threedi-docs/source/e_workflow_tutorial.rst

 Running your model
 ++++++++++++++++++++++++++++++++++++++

-You can now run your model via the 3Di live site `3Di livesite <http://3di.live#>`_ or via the :ref:`apicalculations`.
+You can now run your model via the 3Di live site `3Di livesite <http://3di.live#>`_ .
 It will be available under the name “LP_Burrows_Workflow”.

 .. figure:: image/12_livesite.png